also known as: Veléte (HU), Velatyn (CZ), Velyatyn (RU), Velatin (Yid)

 Other spellings/names for Velyatyn are Veľatín, Velyatina, Veljatyino, Velejte and Weljatyn.

-Velyatyn is located about 4 miles SE of Khust (Huszt).
+Velyatyn is located about four miles southeast of Khust (Huszt).

 Jews probably settled in Velyatyn at the turn of the 18th century.